-In this livecast we will discuss narrative techniques in the award-winning She Said.
+In this livecast we discussed narrative techniques in the award-winning She Said.
 In this investigative story two New York Times reporters break the Weinstein story that ignited the international #MeToo movement.
 Rebecca Corbett, investigative editor at the New York Times, guided and oversaw the investigation of the two reporters on the sexual harassment allegations against the Hollywood mogul.
-Together with Corbett and Xandra Schutte, lead editor at De Groene Amsterdammer we will discuss which narrative techniques work in investigative stories that have to be so diligently yet intelligbly written.
+Together with Corbett and Xandra Schutte, lead editor at De Groene Amsterdammer we discussed which narrative techniques work in investigative stories that have to be so diligently yet intelligbly written.

 Watch this True Stories Livecast here.
 Sharing or using this livecast is only permitted for educational purposes for Dutch or Flamish journalism.